 In October 2011, he co-founded the popular Purely Poetry monthly event in the Crescent Arts Centre, building it up to become a cornerstone in the NI literary scene through open mics and poetry slams.
 In July 2012, the first issue of FourXFour was released, an online quarterly poetry journal, with each issue showcasing four poems each from four poets within Northern Ireland.

-In February 2014, he founded Poetry NI, a multi-media, multi-project platform for poetry in Northern Ireland.
+Since February 2014, he can co-run Poetry NI, a multi-media, multi-project platform for poetry in Northern Ireland, with partner Geraldine O'Kane.
 This brought together Purely Poetry and FourXFour alongside other projects, as well as launching Pen Points Press, a poetry micro-press, at the Belfast Book Festival.

 Having had a speech impediment when younger, attending speech therapy classes throughout primary school, Colin's initial interest in language and words grew out of these formative experiences.
 His personal history of depression and mental illness is also an ongoing influence on his work, which has led to a number of poetry-related charity readings and work in this field.